ARIES-Embedded/buildroot-aries/board/msmp1evk/readme.md

 6. The system will start, with the console on the UART.

 7. You can login into `root` without password.

+Note: the U-Boot environment is stored behind the `fip` partition in the SDcard/eMMC.
+Therefore you need to re-set the MAC address of the Ethernet interface once at the U-Boot prompt:

+    => setenv ethaddr c0:e5:4e:bc:18:6b
+    => saveenv

 Create a bootable eMMC